This policy details the University's commitment to matters of equality and diversity and indicates its plans for further action in this area.

 The University will not discriminate on any grounds in the provision of learning and development to assist staff, either part time, full time, fixed term or permanent, to perform their jobs more effectively and to achieve their development goals.
 Learning and development of staff will be recorded and monitored.

-BSU will work to avoid unlawful discrimination in all aspects of the student experience.
+Bath Spa University will work to avoid unlawful discrimination in all aspects of the student experience.

-Admissions & Selection
+Admissions and Selection

 All applicants will be given equal consideration during the selection process and will not be discriminated against on any grounds.
 The University welcomes applications from people with disabilities who will be considered on the same basis as other potential students.
 Considerations about individual needs arising from disability will be made separately and the University will strive to meet an individual disabled student's needs wherever possible.
 However, there may be occasions where it is not possible to admit an individual, where the level of support needed is not possible or where an individual's welfare would be at risk.